top of page

 To be eligible for an EB-1 Green Card as a Priority Worker, one must demonstrate extraordinary ability in the sciences, arts, education, business, or athletics through sustained national or international acclaim.

 To apply for an EB-1 Green Card under the Multi-State Manager or Executive classification, you must show that you have been employed outside the United States for at least one year in the three years preceding the petition for the U.S. petitioning employer.
-The petitioner must have been doing business for at least one year, have a qualifying relationship to the entity for which you (the employee) worked outside the U.S., and intends to employ you in a managerial or executive capacity.
+The petitioner must have been doing business for at least one year, have a qualifying relationship to the entity for which you (the employee) worked outside the U.S., and intend to employ you in a managerial or executive capacity.

 EB-2 Advanced Degrees or Exceptional Ability